UMAprotocol/docs/docs/community/liquidation-opportunity-program.md

      sponsorAddress,
      { rawValue: minCollateralPerToken },
      { rawValue: maxCollateralPerToken },
-     { rawValue: maxTokensToLiquidate },
+     { rawValue: tokensToLiquidate },
      deadlineTimestamp
    );
    ```

-Some explanation of the above:
+Some context and explanation of the above:

-- You will liquidate `liquidationPrice * tokensToLiquidate` collateral from a
+- The collateral to be liquidated is calculated by
-  position, where
+  `tokenPercentage * totalPositionCollateral` where
-  `liquidationPrice = tokensToLiquidate / allTokensInPosition`.
+  `tokenPercentage = tokensToLiquidate / totalPositionTokens`.

-- The reason why there is both a `liquidationMinPrice` and `liquidationMaxPrice`
-  is to prevent someone from front-running your liquidation transaction.

-- The `maxPrice` prevents someone from front-running you with a Deposit
-  transaction and adding more collateral to the position (which would make the
+- `minCollateralPerToken` and `maxCollateralPerToken` exists to take into
+  account the case where the amount of collateral in a position can potentially
+  change between when you submit the transaction and when it actually gets
+  mined.

+  - This can happen if someone tries to front-run your transaction either by
-  position correctly collateralized and cause you to have falsely liquidated a
+    depositing more collateral (causing you to have falsely liquidated someone)
-  now-correctly collateralized position).

-- The `minPrice` prevents someone from front-running you with a Redeem
-  transaction and removing collateral from the contract.
-They would do this so
-  that when they are liquidated they lose fewer collateral.
+    or withdrawing collateral (to decrease the profitability of the
+    liquidation).

 - The `liquidationDeadline` is a timestamp after which the liquidation will
   revert.
 This is used to make sure that a liquidation doesn’t hang forever and